meansquaredlabs/bitsandbytes/README.md

-# Home of the The Bits 'n' Bytes blog
+# Home of the the Bits 'n' Bytes blog